vmikusova/DataMole/README.md

 The data consists of the following columns (in this particular order):

-- SiteId - Id of location where the machine is located
-- DeviceId - Id of the machine
+- MachineId - Id of the machine
-- MeasurementId - Id of the individual measurement
+- MeasurementId - Id of the measured cycle
-- PumpId - Id of the pump (0 - 3)
 - Pressure - Air pressure (Pascals)
-- PumpActive - Information whether the pump was active

 The data does not consist timestamps as they are not relevant.